Classes & Lessons

 Classes and Lessons

-- Guitar and Rock Band Class for Ages 10-13, Point Reyes Music Center, upstairs at Tomales Bay Foods.
+Guitar and Rock Band Class for Ages 10-13, at Point Reyes Music Center, upstairs at Tomales Bay Foods.
 Basic chords for rock guitar and playing songs.
 Bass guitar and drum set instruction included.
-Call 415-663-9176.

-- String Quartets for Music Lovers, a focussed listening class
+String Quartets for Music Lovers, a focused listening class

-Contact Joyce@JoyceJazz.com to describe your particular interest.
+Contact Joyce@JoyceJazz.com or call 415-663-9176 regarding your particular interest.
 Please include your phone number for an introductory call.

 Summer and Year-round Fun Music Immersion Series